-This cryptic outdoor timepiece alludes to the seafaring story of the Burghley family, in whose gardens the timepiece is located.
+This cryptic outdoor timepiece alludes to the seafaring ancestry of the Burghley family, in whose gardens the timepiece is located.

-The hourglass sculpture bears 12 icons which correspond with each passing hour.
-The 12 icons correlate with specific stories relating to members of the Burghley family including Lord Burghley, English statesman and friend to Queen Eliabeth I for most of her reign.
+The hourglass pedestal bears 12 icons which correspond with each passing hour.
+They correlate with specific stories relating to members of the family including Lord Burghley, English statesman and friend to Queen Elizabeth I.